Renewable Data Centers: the Wave of the Future

 Greenpeace has called on major internet companies to change over to renewables since 2010.
 The latest scorecard showed that Facebook, Google, Switch, YouTube, Apple, WhatsApp, Instagram and Blogger.com all had “A” ratings – meaning they were all taking large strides toward powering their products with renewable energy sources, solar energy included.

 These technology giants are making large strides, but there is still room for improvement.
-While the larger tech companies outlined above are concerned about energy efficiency, they are also giving themselves an improved brand image for environmentally conscious states in which they operate.
+While the larger tech companies outlined above are concerned about energy efficiency, they are also giving themselves an improved brand image for the environmentally-conscious states in which they operate.

 This improvement is going to be made as more of these companies strive for clean power.
 The IT sector needs to move beyond energy efficiency and strive for a renewable infrastructure to truly scale its longevity.